How the Insurance Claims Process Works After A Car Accident

 Attorney Armando Edmiston explains how to get the compensation you deserve

 One of the most complicated things to deal with after a car accident in Tampa can be filing a claim.
 If you have been injured in a crash caused by another driver, knowing what to do and how to deal with insurance companies can be overwhelming.
+Many insurance companies will try to get you to accept a “low ball” offer, which is often far less compensation than what you need and deserve.
 That’s why it’s important that you talk to someone who thoroughly understands how the insurance claim process works.

 Tampa lawyer Armando Edmiston can help you with your car insurance claim every step of the way.
 Attorney Edmiston and the talented legal team at Armando Personal Injury Law know what to do because we have been doing this work for years.
 We have recovered millions of dollars for injury victims and their families in Tampa and across Florida.
 You can count on us when it matters most.

 How do I file an insurance claim after a car accident in Florida?

 Florida has a unique no-fault car insurance system.
 Specifically, all drivers in Florida are required to carry a minimum of $10,000 in Personal Injury Protection (PIP) coverage.
 Due to Florida’s PIP insurance system, you will need to take the following steps when filing a claim after a car accident: